HendrikRichterLeipzig/TransientAmplifiersRegularGraphs/readme.txt

-These files provide MATLAB code and data in connection with the article Constructing transient amplifiers for death-Birth updating: A case study of cubic and quartic regular graphs by Hendrik Richter
+These files provide MATLAB code and data in connection with the article

+Richter, H. Spectral analysis of transient amplifiers for death–birth updating constructed from regular graphs.
+J. Math.
+Biol.
+82, 61 (2021). https://doi.org/10.1007/s00285-021-01609-y

 The mat-files Trans_XX_Y.mat are the adjacency matrices of the amplifiers constructors of Y-regular graphs with size XX.